top of page

 1. When a member chooses to transfer his/her membership to another church.

-2. When a member does not affirm his/her membership when required to do so (e.g., does not respond to the invitation to be a Full Member, or regularly attends worship at another church).
+2. When a member does not affirm his/her membership when required to do so (e.g. does not participate nor respond to membership update exercise)

 3. When a member does not subscribe to the BCC Articles of Faith and Practices.